babooppa6/gameminer-autojoin/README.md

 Sorry for Firefox and Opera users, will make a port for those browsers if I find time.

 If you have any suggestions just leave a feedback at chrome web store.

-Source of the extensions will be added to this repo soon.
-Userscript version discontinued.